 The most common challenges associated with A2P messaging is the available traffic volume (throughput) and avoiding increased carrier filtering in many markets.

 Two options have emerged to address these challenges; Short Codes and Alphanumeric Sender IDs.
 Both options provide high throughput and low carrier filtering.
-This article focuses on Alphanumeric Sender IDs, which are available in many countries around the world (but not in the US, Canada, or Mexico, among others).
+This article focuses on Alphanumeric Sender IDs, which are available in many countries around the world (but not in the US, Canada, among others).

 With Alphanumeric Sender IDs, you can send Twilio Programmable SMS messages to supported countries from a personalized Sender ID (for example; the name of a business or organization) instead of an E.164-formatted (standard) Twilio phone number.
 The example below shows how an Alphanumeric Sender ID (AUTHMSG) would look in place of the standard number.